ampproject/amphtml/extensions/amp-facebook/amp-facebook.md

 Check out the documentation for differences between [post embeds](https://developers.facebook.com/docs/plugins/embedded-posts) and [video embeds](https://developers.facebook.com/docs/plugins/embedded-video-player).

+##### data-embed-type

+The value is either `post` or `comment`.
+The default is `post`.

+Note: If you provide the `href` for a comment, but forget to specify `data-embed-type="post"`, the post itself will render instead of the comment.

+##### data-include-parent

+The value is either `true` or `false`.
+The default is `false`.

+When you are embedding a comment reply, you can optionally also include the parent comment of the reply.

 ##### data-align-center

 The value is either `true` or `false`.
 The default is `false`.

-Having this attribute set to true would align the post/video container to center.
+For posts and videos, having this attribute set to true would align the post/video container to center.

 ##### data-locale (optional)